IIIF/api/source/auth/2.0/index.md

 ### 1.1.
 Terminology
 {: #terminology}

 This specification distinguishes between __Content Resources__, such as images or videos, and __Description Resources__ which conform to IIIF specifications, such as [Image API][image-api] image information (info.json) and [Presentation API][prezi-api] collection or manifest resources.
-From the point of view of a browser-based application, Content Resources are loaded indirectly via browser interpretation of HTML elements, whereas Description Resources are typically loaded directly by JavaScript using the `XMLHttpRequest` interface.
-The [Cross Origin Resource Sharing][org-w3c-cors] (CORS) specification implemented in modern browsers describes the different security rules that apply to the interactions with these two types of resource.
+From the point of view of a browser-based application, Content Resources are loaded indirectly via browser interpretation of HTML elements, whereas Description Resources are typically loaded directly by JavaScript using the `XMLHttpRequest` interface or `fetch` API.
+The [Cross Origin Resource Sharing][org-w3c-cors] (CORS) specification describes the different security rules that apply to the interactions with these two types of resource.

 Two additional concepts, the __access cookie__ and __access token__, are described below.